-Once you do more research on the topic at hand you should be able to do even more separation.
-You may have many sections of your master reference list devoted to the topics you are covering in your paper.
+Once you do more research on the topic at hand, you should be able to do even more separation.
+You may have many sections of your master reference list devoted to the issues you are covering in your paper.
 You can re-arrange your master reference list however you would like––and you may even want to go in after a while and add summaries underneath all of the references on your master reference list.

 5. Use Sources To Find Sources

-This can really create some great sources for your paper, more than anything you could potentially ever do by looking up a million search terms.
+This can create some great sources for your paper, more than anything you could potentially ever do by looking up a million search terms.
 Yes, your database is great, but why stop there?
 Let your papers work for you and find all those cool papers you never even knew about.

-6. Know When to quit
+6. Know When To Quit

 - Have a goal amount of articles in mind: If your paper requires 20 sources, you probably want to look at more than 20 sources, but you definitely shouldn’t be looking at 500.
-Make sure you have a goal in mind of the amount of sources you want to gather.
+Make sure you have a goal in mind of the number of sources you want to gather.

-- Outline Your Paper: Outlining your paper allows you to better understand the sources you are looking for and what you need for your paper to be successful.
+- Outline Your Paper: Outlining your paper allows you to better understand the sources you are looking for and what you need for your writing to be successful.
 Your outline can be a simple one-pager, and this will help you when it comes to researching for your paper.

 I love doing research, and I wanted to walk you through my research process as well as give you a ton of different research nuggets.
 I filmed this 20-minute video just for you where I walk through an EBSCOHost database and show y’all some awesome tips and tricks.
 Chances are your school has an EBSCOHost database or two (or even dozens.)
-Once you get down the basics on one database, it’s actually really easy to transfer that knowledge to other databases (even ones that aren’t EBSCOHost) so check out the video below for lots of tips and tricks.
+Once you get down the basics on one database, it’s effortless to transfer that knowledge to other databases (even ones that aren’t EBSCOHost) so check out the video below for lots of tips and tricks.

 I hope you found this video helpful and used it to put the words I talked about into action.